DiRAC-Training/FM004-Test-document-review/_episodes/00-testing-strategy-planning.md

 ~~~
 {: .language-python}

 So, factorial(3) will give us 6, factorial(5) gives us 120.
-You'll notice we have also included a Python docstring at the head of the function, briefly describing what the function does, its input parameter, and what it returns, which is good practice.
+You'll note we have also included a Python docstring at the head of the function, briefly describing what the function does, its input parameter, and what it returns, which is good practice.

 Now let's see what some unit tests might look like using an example Python unit testing framework: